wild rice salad

 What To Serve With Wild Rice Salad

-For Christmas or any other holiday or celebration, this Easy Pork Tenderloin and Apple Skillet with maple, mustard and shallots would be a starring main course with this wild rice salad.
-For a green side dish, I would make my favorite Spinach Salad with Bacon and Eggs or Brussels Sprouts Slaw with Blue Cheese.
+- For Christmas or any other holiday or celebration, this Easy Pork Tenderloin and Apple Skillet with maple, mustard and shallots would be a starring main course with this wild rice salad.
+Or for a slightly fancier option my Brined Roasted Pork Loin with Apple Chutney

 - Total Time: 1 hour 20 minutes